 1. Find your recommended tire pressure.

-You can find it written in your owner’s manual or on a sticker attached to your door edge, glove box, or fuel hatch.
-Recommended tire pressure usually falls between 30-35 PSI.
+You can find it written in your owner’s manual or on a sticker attached to your door jamb, glove box, or fuel hatch.
+Recommended tire pressure usually falls between 30-35 PSI for passenger cars.
 If you’re not sure, try our recommended tire pressure tool.

 2. Check your tires before driving.

 Measure your tire pressure before driving, not after, for the most accurate reading.
-If your recommended tire pressure is 32 PSI, that means 32 PSI before you put rubber to the road.
+This practice is referred to as setting the cold tire pressure.
+If your recommended tire pressure is 32 PSI, that means 32 PSI before you put rubber to the road and the tires heat up.

 3. Get out your tire pressure gauge.